jeffreysorgen/golf-club-sensors/activity.md

 ### BLE+IMU notes
 Combine BLE and IMU readings
-- This _BLE+IMU_ section is still in progress.
+- This _BLE+IMU_ section is still being developed.
 I am trying to figure out which BLE settings in the IDE to use so that I can make the nRF Connect readings display "Ready" / "Resting" and then once that's done, get my phone to turn its flashlight on/off as a result.
 While the flashlight functionality won't be used in the end, that solution is crucial for when we're trying to get the phone to chirp good/bad golf swings.
-#

 ### Our objective:

 What we want to do for this project is to read information from the sensor and then get the phone app to act upon the capabilities of the phone, such as turning on a flashight or beeping.

-#### Dog bark KWS example:
+### Dog bark KWS example:
 Sensor devices similar to the BLE Sense have been used to trigger audio to play from another device.
 The dog barking example from YouTube (here) is one.
 So I need to use the matching code from that example and apply it for my purpose,